Combination Analysis: Knife Stabbing, Slashing, Pushing, and Footwork in Top Self-Defense Techniques

 What types of training knives and protective equipment are used in Self-Defense training?

-It is very important to practice Self-Defense using rubber training knives and even more important during training to wear appropriate protective equipment: such as glasses designed to protect the eyes; a body protector; ahead shield against receiving an unwanted blow.
-The following is a list of recommended equipment for knife defense studies:
+It is very important to practice Self-Defense using rubber training knives and even more important during training to wear appropriate protective equipment: such as glasses designed to protect the eyes; a body protector; a Head guard against receiving an unwanted blow.
+The following is a list of recommended equipment for knife defense studies in Israeli Krav-Maga: